Bradamant3/gatbsy-docs-demo/README.md

 The readme content below is all from the original Gatsby Docs Starter project.
 This paragraph only explains that the current repo provides a POC for developing and deploying documentation with Gatsby and Netlify.

+The original repo (since this one isn't properly a fork because I started locally): https://github.com/ericwindmill/gatsby-starter-docs

 #### This Project was forked from [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter)

 A starter skeleton with advanced features for [Gatsby](https://github.com/gatsbyjs/gatsby/).